Stella Krenzbach: Resonance

-Accusations of propaganda
+Historiography

 Both supporters and deniers of the veracity of the "Stella Krenzbach" life story have accused the other side of propaganda.
 Historian Grzegorz Rossoliński-Liebe denoted the 1957 memoir as fake and as being part of the "memory narrative in which Ukrainians appeared as heroes and victims, but not as perpetrators", a narrative that, as he stated, was "from a political perspective, advantageous to the nationalist factions of the Ukrainian diaspora during the Cold War".
 Historian John-Paul Himka stated that the "Stella Krentsbakh/Kreutzbach forged biography" shows that the OUN, the UPA, and their "promoters" have to "resort to falsifications to defend their innocence vis-à-vis the Holocaust", which "indicates that they lack real evidence [in] their possession [about the alleged Jewish element among the nationalist organizations]", and concluded that "no one grabs for fig leaves when they are wearing clothes".
 Historian Jared McBride compared "Stella Krenzbach" to that of Leiba Dobrovskii, an attempt to whitewash antisemitism in the history of Ukrainian nationalism, as "not the first time that nationalist activists have spread a fake narrative about Jews and nationalists" and described her as "a fictitious Jewess who, according to her 'autobiography', forged by a nationalist propagandist in the 1950s, thanked 'God and the Ukrainian Insurgent Army" for having survived the war and the Holocaust.'"

-Jewish-Ukrainian poet Moysey Fishbein attributed the disputes of the Krenzbach memoir to "Russia's special services" that "are seeking to destabilize the situation in Ukraine, undermine its sovereignty and independence, create a negative image of this country, block its integration into European and Euro-Atlantic structures, and turn Ukraine into a dependent and manipulated satellite".
-Fishbein said that the Russians "attribute exceptional importance" to the "Jewish card" by seeking to "set Ukrainians and Jews against each other".
-Fishbein's viewpoint was supported by American political analyst Paul A. Goble.
-Ukrainian historian Volodymyr Viatrovych has repeatedly proclaimed the veracity and accuracy of the Krenzbach life story, as related in the published text, attributing the denials to those who "accuse the OUN" of having been "anti-Semitic".
+Ukrainian historian Volodymyr Viatrovych of the Ukrainian Institute of National Memory has repeatedly proclaimed the veracity and accuracy of the Krenzbach life story, as related in the published text, attributing the denials to those who "accuse the OUN" of having been "anti-Semitic".